IRFM/IMASViz/doc/source/manual/signal_node_selection.rst

 Select One-by-one
 -----------------

-To select nodes customly one by one, first right-click on the wanted node.
+To select nodes one by one, first right-click on the wanted node.
-From the shown pop-up menu, select the command :guilabel:`Select <node name>`.
+From the shown pop-up menu, select the command :guilabel:`Select <node name>` |icon_plus|.

 .. figure:: images/DTV_popupmenu_select.png
    :align: center